 to participate in the credit reporting system (including by providing credit-related personal information to CRBs and other credit providers)

 for other purposes required or authorised by law

-5.3 The credit-related personal information we collect and hold
+5.3 The credit-related personal information we collect

 The credit-related personal information that we may collect and hold includes:

 your current and prior names, addresses and employers, gender, date of birth and driver’s licence number